C0DIC/Light-Write/README.md

 # Installation

 1. git clone https://github.com/Moonwalker1996/Light-Write
-2. cd Light-Write
+2. cd Light-Write or cd Light-Write-master
 3. cd app
-4. chmod +x lwapp
+4. chmod +x lw
-5. ./lwapp or move file where you want and click on it
+5. ./lw or move file where you want and click on it